 It is worth noting though that Senegal’s first priority is to be self-sufficient for food.
 Some people here know that it’s better to eat organic food rather than “conventional” food.
 As a matter of fact, most of the food eaten by people in the countryside is organic, as the food industry is not highly developed.

 This is the same for construction.
 Temperature wise, it’s cooler to be in an earth-built home than in one built with concrete.
 The question is, how government policies can make it easier for people in cities (around 60% of the population) to benefit from traditional experience rather than building big buildings with concrete.
 Also, what policies can be in place to stop political and economical lobbies from building 100% concrete in the countryside.

-Another example of needed policy is, as we said above, plastic waste, which you can unfortunately see on the floor around most places, even in villages, spread outside and burned.
+Another example of a needed policy is, as we said above, plastic waste, which you can, unfortunately, see on the floor around most places, even in villages, spread outside and burned.
 But recently, a factory opened in the country where they buy kilos of plastic bags to recycle and produce new PET products (water tanks…).
 It’s not well known yet, but hopefully this type of factory along with the new government declaring it illegal to use small plastic bags in shops (since the beginning of this year), it will ensure that plastic will begin to disappear from the streets.

 Developing countries like Senegal are very dynamic from all points of view.
 And, when you have less money, you tend to reduce, recycle, and reuse as much as possible.
-So, we believe there is hope that strategic development be sustainably oriented, and probably easier to implement than in western countries, where habits are hardly anchored.
+So, we believe there is hope that strategic development is sustainably oriented, and probably easier to implement than in western countries, where habits are hardly anchored.

 A lot of solutions already exist, big or small.
 What is mainly needed is knowledge sharing and education.
 And this is what Hopineo is all about, focusing on tourism, of course.